Memorial Book Fair

 On the occasion of the publication of the work of Georges Perec in the collection La Pléiade, ed.
 Gallimard, volume edited by Christelle Reggiani, and an album with iconography commented by Claude Burgelin.

-Fourteen years after the show I remember, Sami Frey proposes a reading of W or the childhood memory by Georges Perec.
-These autobiographical texts carry within them, with modesty and accuracy, the shattering of memories, the drama of a fractured childhood.
+Fourteen years after the show I remember, Sami Frey proposes a reading of W or the memory of childhood by Georges Perec.
+These autobiographical texts carry within them, with modesty and accuracy, the bursting of memories, the drama of a shattered childhood.
 A huge comedian offers his voice to a great book dedicated to the disappeared.

-In 1979, the first major project to collect testimonies from Holocaust survivors began in New Haven.
-To date, Fortunoff Video Archive for Holocaust Testimonies has collected 4400 of them, documented, digitized and made them available to the public.
-Previously available at the Yale library, they are now available at the Multimedia Teaching Center of the Shoah Memorial.
+In 1979 in New Haven began the first major project to collect testimonies of Holocaust survivors.
+To date, Fortunoff Video Archive for Holocaust Testimonies has collected 4400 of them, documented them, digitized them and made them available to the public.
+Hitherto available in the Yale library, they are now available at the multimedia teaching centre of the Shoah Memorial.
 We invite you to discover these unique documents, both personal stories and testimonies of a tragic collective destiny.

 In the presence of Annette Wieviorka, historian, one of the interviewers of the French appendix "Témoignages pour Mémoire".